-To enter Browser, select "Browser" in the Tools Menu and press "Select" soft key, or long press the \(\psi\) key in standby mode.
+To enter Browser, select "Browser" in the Tools Menu and press "Select" soft key, then select "Start Browser", or long press key in standby mode.
 A few seconds later, the home page will appear on the screen.

 Now you can access the various on-line information through your phone.
 For details on the content of on-line service and how to use it, please contact your network service provider.